Pottsville, Texas

-Pottsville is an unincorporated community located in western Hamilton County in Central Texas.
+Pottsville is an unincorporated community located in western Hamilton County in Central Texas, United States.

 History

 Named for early settler John Potts, who was a shepherd, the community was founded as a dry town in 1872 when Edmund T. Goggin donated land for the townsite.
 A post office was established in 1879.
 Pottsville has undergone multiple catastrophes: every business was burned in a 1913 fire, and great damage was done by a 1944 tornado, which killed one person.
 The local cotton gin closed in 1931.
 The community had a population of 200 in 1947 and had four businesses.
 It went up to 312 in the 1980s with three churches, a feed store, a mill, a garage, a store, and a beauty parlor.
 It remained at 312 in 1990 and went down to 100 in 2000.

 Potts' friend, Thomas Jefferson Burks, built a store in the community in 1877.
 Mail was delivered to the community from Hamilton by a mule-drawn carriage and then by a horse-drawn carriage.
 The community burned again in 1922.

 Although Pottsville is unincorporated, it has a post office, with the ZIP code of 76565; the ZCTA for ZIP Code 76565 had a population of 142 at the 2000 census.